 As you build your personal brand, let it reflect your personal and professional identity.

 Create a list of your personal strengths and weaknesses.

 You can get to discover more about yourself from your friends and family, external relatives and colleagues if you’re finding it hard to answer questions like;

 - In which areas of work do I excel?

 - What character have others complimented me on?

 - Which role seems to drain my energy?

 - Which projects can I devote hours on without feeling tired?

-Hence you have gathered information from the question asked about personality, you can now decide on how best to brand them.
+Once you have gathered information from the question asked about personality, you can now decide on how best to brand them.

 You might like: Senior Business Analyst Job Description